Master-Data-Management-and-Curation/Scientific-Programming-Environment/lectures/01-files-and-tools.md

 ```bash
 tmux -S /tmp/shared_session_socket
 ```

+**Note** this work in a shared machine, you can try this on ORFEO !
 ## Search for files and directories
 If you need to search for a specific file/folder, or an object that match some metadata, `find` is the right tool: